 The staff of the Indiana Law Review consists of a board of editors, associate editors, and candidates.
-The editor in chief, the executive managing editor, the executive articles editor, the executive editor of notes and topics, the symposium editor, the articles editors, and the note and development editors make up the board.
+The editor in chief, the executive editor, the managing editor, the business editor, the articles editors, and the note and development editors make up the board.
 Associate editors and candidates help check and edit articles.
-Successor boards of editors are selected by the outgoing board, based on writing and editorial skills, from candidates who have completed the second-year candidacy program.
+Successor boards of editors are selected, based on writing and editorial skills, from active associate editors and candidates who have completed the candidacy program.